rathorejaimalbanna/FastShop-Redux_Version/README.md

 Technologies Used
 React: Frontend library for building user interfaces.
+Redux: toolkit to add store for state managment
 React Router: For client-side routing.
 React Bootstrap: UI framework for responsive web design.
 Firebase: Backend-as-a-Service used for authentication and database management.